rackerlabs/support-how-to/content/rackconnect/rackconnect-v20.md

 Rackspace Cloud, you need to use RackConnect to allow the two types of resources to communicate and work together.
 Contact your Dedicated Account Team to get your RackConnect deployment set up.
-If you are new to Rackspace,call us at 1 800 961 2888 to open a new dedicated hosting account and learn more about the capabilities of a hybrid implementation.
+If you are new to Rackspace, call us at 1 800 961 2888 to open a new dedicated hosting account and learn more about the capabilities of a hybrid implementation.